Royal Mail: Fleet

 Boeing 737 in Royal Mail livery at Jersey Airport.

 Royal Mail van with Charles III livery (July 2025).

 British Overseas Territories and Crown Dependencies

 British Overseas Territories and Crown Dependencies have their own independent postal systems.
 (See List of postal entities.)
 Though served by independent operators, the three Crown Dependencies use British postcodes in co-operation with Royal Mail; each dependency has its own postal area.
-The same prices are charged by the four operators for delivery throughout their collective area, though delivery times vary, and UK mail to the Channel Islands must clear customs.
+The same prices are charged by the four operators for delivery throughout their collective area, though delivery times vary, and British mail to the Channel Islands must clear customs.

 Arms

 When the Post Office ceased to be a government department, it was given its own coat of arms (issued in 1970), which incorporated colours associated with the Royal Mail (red) and Post Office Telecommunications (yellow): the latter being represented in particular by a "barrulet wavy or" traversing both the red shield and the red collars (worn by the pegasus supporters).
 A phoenix crest alluded to the new corporation having been born out of its predecessor (the GPO); the caduceus in its beak stood for swift communications.

 Just over ten years later, after British Telecom was separated from the Post Office, a new grant of arms was made: the telecommunications references were removed from the blazon, with the "barrulet wavy" being replaced by gold bezants (to represent the Girobank, whose colour (blue) was also introduced).
 The phoenix was also replaced, by a lion.

 These arms were registered as a trademark in 1986, and are currently owned by Royal Mail Group Limited.